Sign up to our newsletter.

 Offices are for people, not machines and desks, and the key for a productive and happy office for employees is good workplace design.
 An open plan office designed around the philosophy of "Activity Based Working", which focuses on supporting every activity employees want and need to undertake to the highest standard, will generate a greater sense of harmony within the office and actively promote positive behaviours such as collaboration, focused working, socialising, community sharing and a sense of purpose.

 With clever use of furniture, open plan offices can have different working zones, breakout areas and quiet areas to give employees a variety of spaces to work in.
 Furniture can also help to create a more homely and welcoming space.
-A large communal area such as a kitchen with work areas will help to bring people together physically and to socialise.
+A large communal area such as a kitchen or tea points with work areas will help to bring people together physically and to socialise.

 Due to their layout, open plan offices often have more natural light, which good design will enhance with plants and greenery -all important for employees’ wellbeing.